MakeSchool-Tutorials/Make-Chat-Tutorial/P00-Start-Slacking/content.md

 1. Use sockets to update information on the client
 1. Understand how jQuery can help send info through sockets

+# Technical Planning

+Here's what we'll need to do in order to build our Slack clone:

+1. Build out a basic view
+1. Integrate sockets
+1. Implement user form
+1. Style and send messages
+1. Connect/disconnect users
+1. Create/persist/join channels

 # What You'll Need to Know

 To begin this tutorial you should already have familiarity with the following domains and tools: